primatephor/mash/docs/implementations/ftp/FtpVerifyListHarness.md

     </Verify>
 ```

-Here a file named 'file.txt' attributes are retrieved and it's size is checked to be 1024.
+Here a file named `file.txt` attributes are retrieved and it`s size is checked to be 1024.